quietui/quiet/docs/docs/components/browser-frame.md

 ### Scrolling

-Set a `max-height` on the component.
-Content will scroll within the body when it overflows.
+Set a `max-height` on the browser frame to enable scrolling when content overflows.

 ```html {.example}
 <quiet-browser-frame label="example.com" style="max-height: 250px;">